-2 In PlanetGIS 3 and earlier, there was a feature type for text.
-Since version 4 the types of such feature classes is automatically changed to point.
+In PlanetGIS 3 and earlier, there was a feature type for text.
+Since version 4 the type of such feature classes is automatically changed to point.

-Another disadvantage is that when changes occur in the database, Planet will not be aware of it, so labels need to be reloaded from the database.
+Another disadvantage is that when changes occur in the database, Planet may not be aware of it, so labels need to be reloaded from the database.
 Re-opening the map will accomplish this, or pressing <Ctrl+F5> or holding <Ctrl> while clicking on the Redraw button.

-Chapter 8 GOOGLE EARTH
+GOOGLE EARTH